lbpoland/book/meta/canon.md

 Hope threads through curse — Even in judgment and exile, God weaves hope; new constellations (Seed of Promise, Hope of the Heel) and parables hold these threads; hope invites trust in future redemption.

 Preparation for exile — God announces that the humans will leave Eden; He reassures them of His presence, instructs angels to prepare, and introduces the concept of boundaries protecting from eternal brokenness.

+Canon Additions / Clarifications (Chapters 18–19)

+Leaving Eden as mercy — Exile is consequence, not punishment; closing the gate prevents humanity from living forever in brokenness and protects until redemption is possible.

+Memory as seed — Stones, soil, symbols, songs, scents, and constellations carry memory forward; memory must be actively tended and retold.

+Tools, seeds, and blessings as gifts — God equips humanity with tools, seeds, music, stories, balms, a scale of weight, and hope; exile is a sending with provision, not abandonment.

+Closing‑of‑Eden symbol & Ember symbol — New stamps mark the garden’s closure and the warmth of stories that keep Eden alive; pages bearing these symbols are scented with smoke and jasmine.

+Hope released and held — Hope is a tangible substance released in measured portions; hope is tethered to love, memory, and promise.

+Exile includes presence — God promises to continue speaking; angels will accompany and teach; exile does not sever relationship.

+Council and blessing as liturgy — Departures are marked by councils, anointings, songs, and prayers, anchoring hearts in community and trust.

+Closing as woven act — The gate closes like woven branches and light threads, symbolising intertwined hearts; boundaries are alive and beautiful, not harsh walls.

+Memory spiral invites remembering — The memory spiral stamp teaches that remembering is active and invites hope; the break and dot mark where hope’s seed rests.

+Closing Gate Constellation — A star pattern teaches about the closed gate and the future promise of its opening; constellations continue to convey stories and boundaries.

+Unresolved chord — Songs ending on unresolved chords remind listeners that the story is ongoing and foster hope for future resolution.

+Hope anointing — Longiel’s anointing with hope demonstrates that hope accompanies leaving; hope cannot be separated from love, memory, and promise.

+Flaming boundary guards holiness — The flaming swords and cherubim protect the way to the tree of life; fire does not destroy but forbids re‑entry until the appointed time.

+Fire as living boundary — The flaming boundary turns in all directions, teaching that boundaries are dynamic and alive.

+Outside world is wild and beautiful — The land beyond Eden requires work, caution, and cooperation; boundaries, fire, and guardianship continue.

+Memory keeps Eden alive — Stories, stones, embers, constellations, and stamps preserve the garden in hearts and bodies; memory is medicine.

+Guardianship extends — Guardians now protect against physical dangers and moral boundaries outside; they design safe paths and intercede.

+Whispers still travel — The adversary cannot re‑enter Eden but plans to influence humanity through whispers, dreams, and twisted stories; fire stops bodies but not voices.

+Library of Exile — Record‑keeping persists beyond Eden; the first library outside becomes a discipline connecting exile to origin.

+Re‑entry awaits redemption — The gate will open only at an appointed time when redemption has come; the flaming boundary is both a warning and a promise.